21728798/learngit/readme.txt

-git is a version control system. geit is free software
+git is a  distributted version control system. geit is free software